Lemon-Chad/jpizza-docs/source/flib.md

 `SocketClient(host#String, port#num);`

 - `send<msg>` - Sends the server the given message.
+- `sendBytes<msg>` - Sends the server the given message.
 - `recv` - Recieves data from the server.
+- `recvBytes` - Recieves data from the server.
 - `close` - Closes the connection.